sikt-no/sds-komponentbibliotek/CONTRIBUTING.md

 Sikt Design System acronym `sds` is used as prefix for packages, classes and so on.
 It is used as a suffix for config packages since that is convention and a requirement for some configs.
 Sikt scope `@sikt` is used on packages to link them to our organization on NPM.
-Keep directory names lowercase while component names PascalCase.
+Keep directory names kebab-case while component names PascalCase.

 #### Monorepo